Realizing trees of configurations in thin sets: Consequences of Theorem

-We now illustrate an application of Theorem \ref{maingeneral} to hypergraphs.
-The general approach is described below the statement of Theorem \ref{maingeneral}, and this is where we pick up our narrative.
-It is important to note that this just one illustrative example.
-The mechanism we built in this paper applies to any configuration for which we can prove that the natural measure supported on this configuration satisfies the assumptions of Theorem \ref{maingeneral}, in the sense described right below the statement of that result.
-We shall use the following result from \cite{PRA21}; see also \cite{GIT22}.
+The mechanism of this paper applies to any configuration for which we can prove that the natural measure associated to the configuration satisfies the assumptions of Theorem \ref{maingeneral}, in the sense described below the statement of that result.
+We give just one illustrative example, namely the existence of trees of congruent triangles in $E$, using the following result from \cite{PRA21}; see also \cite{GIT22} for an alternate proof using microlocal analysis.